 The best business strategies think beyond themselves.
 No organization exists in isolation, and that is true for any type of forward thinking as well.
 That’s why one section of your strategy should always consider the larger context of the competitive environment in which you find yourself.

 This environment, in one shape or another, tends to flow down to individual marketing plans, sales outreach, etc. It’s important to ground those more specific analyses into a larger overall framework, and your business strategy is the perfect spot.
 Here, you can outline your main and indirect competition, your audience, as well as larger trends that already do or could affect your business in the future.

 Finally, don’t make the mistake of building a business strategy without considering how you will communicate it.
 The best strategy means nothing if it’s locked up in a literal or figurative vault, never read, and never acted on.
 Communicating your plan is just as important as building that plan to begin with.

 Ideally, the plan itself outlines some of the ways in which it should be communicated.
 Identify the major stakeholders that need to be informed at all times, and build training opportunities for all others into the system.
 That way, it’s easy to refer back to best practices and the goals of making sure all of your staff knows the strategy as well as you do.

 This step includes finding the right communication channels.
-A corporate intranet could and should be a hub on which your strategy documents can easily be found and access.
+An intranet could and should be a top internal communication tool you use as a central source of truth to store your strategy documents.
 It can also serve as grounds for discussions, especially if you want to involve your on-the-ground staff in feedback and future direction.

 Communicating your strategy is just as important as building it.
-That’s where we come in.
-Our internal communications tools are designed to get your employees on the same page and engaged in your business.
+IC Thrive takes a holistic approach to building intranet software.
+IC Drive is our internal communications program that helps you build your strategy, and IC Source is the tool custom built to support your business objectives.
 Contact us for information today, and maximize the opportunities that the right strategy can provide.